Logo

 The scenario I had was two visuals with identical information, displayed in different units of measure (one in hours and one in dollars).
 I wanted the columns to line up visually when the visuals were stacked above each other.
 It seems like such a simple request!

 This is what a couple of my visuals looked like, with red lines drawn for emphasis.
-I’ve blurred the data but you can tell from my headings that things are not lined up.
+I've blurred the data but my headings are not lined up.

 Screenshot of 2 nearly identical Power BI matrix visuals on a page, one above the other.
 The bottom visual’s columns are not aligned with the top visual.